Making Toys that Teach

 A little about each toy:

 - Fraction Circles: This toy is a way to introduce your child to fractions.
-It shows your child the different size fraction pieces which provide opportunities for ordering fractions, exploring equality and inequality of fractions and studying the common denominators.
+It shows your child the different size fraction pieces which provide opportunities for ordering fractions, exploring equality and inequality of fractions, and studying the common denominators.

 - Pattern Blocks: These blocks are intended for children from preschool to about grade 8.
 When using these block your children will begin to see how common geometric shapes and angles fit together.
 The smaller pieces may present a choking hazard, so very young children should not use them.

 - Big Beads: These big beads are designed for children around the age of two but could be used through age eight, depending on the child.
-These beads present lots of opportunity for young children to improve their fine motor skills and eye-hand coordination.
+These beads present lots of opportunities for young children to improve their fine motor skills and eye-hand coordination.

 - Bead Board: The bead board is designed for children around the age of two but could be used through age eight, depending on the child.
 Each bead has a unique home based on color and shape, so children learn to compare and match both the colors and the shapes.